bengqeng/siatk/readme.txt

 setting database :
 	go to application
 		1. Local purpose
+			- set database.php on config local 'database' => 'local_siatk' (local purpose)
+				and create table on mysql with name {local_siatk}

+				or

-			- go to local folder change to your requirement :)
+			- change to your requirement :)

+		2. development (staging)
+			(local)
+			- set database.php on config development 'database' => 'staging_siatk'
+				(staging) it will be used when you acces {staging.localhost/siatk}

+			(live)
+			- still in progress

+		3. production
+			- still on progress